WiktorDziedzic/PONG-FPGA/README.md

 ### Folder **rtl**

 This is where the synthesizable project files are located, not directly related to the FPGA.
 Among them is the top-level module, which has a purely structural design (meaning it contains instances of submodules and connects them with wire connections).

-### About the project **PONG**

-Welcome to our GitHub repository for our classic Pong game project!
-In this project, we've taken the traditional Pong game and added several exciting new features to enhance the gameplay experience.
-Our implementation is written in SystemVerilog and utilizes the Basys 3 FPGA development board.

-Project Highlights
-Our project is centered around the classic Pong game but with a twist.
-We've designed three distinct gameplay modes, each offering a unique and engaging experience.
-Gameplay modes are set by 1-3 switches on board.

-1. Single-Player Mode with Challenging AI
-The first gameplay mode features a single-player experience with a challenging AI opponent.
-We've crafted the AI to provide a tough challenge, yet it's beatable with skillful play.
-This mode is perfect for improving your Pong skills.

-2. Multiplayer Mode for Intense Battles
-In addition to the single-player mode, we've also implemented a thrilling multiplayer mode.
-Grab a friend who also has a Basys 3 FPGA board, and you can enjoy head-to-head Pong matches.
-Compete against each other to see who's the ultimate Pong champion!

-3. Innovative Racket Control using Distance Sensor
-One of the standout features of our game is the ability to control your racket using the HCSR04 distance sensor.
-As you move closer or farther from the sensor, your racket will respond accordingly.
-This unique control mechanism adds an extra layer of excitement and challenge to the game.

-## Technical Details
-We've ensured that our game not only delivers engaging gameplay but also incorporates interesting technical aspects:

-UART Communication: Control of the rackets and transmission of match scores are facilitated through UART communication protocols.

-Physics and Gameplay: The game physics are thoughtfully designed.
-Ball-to-wall collisions adhere to real-world physics principles, while ball-to-racket collisions are influenced by controlled randomness.
-By hitting the ball at the edge of the racket, players can increase the ball's speed and make its trajectory less predictable.

-Winning the Match
-The objective of the game is to reach a score of 9 points.
-Points are scored when the ball goes beyond the opponent's racket and hits the edge of the screen.
-Be strategic in your gameplay to outsmart your opponent and secure victory!

-Visuals and Hardware Setup
-The game's visuals are displayed on a monitor using a VGA connection, with a refresh rate of 60Hz and a resolution of 1024 x 768.
-To set up the hardware correctly, refer to the constraints and find .xdc file to connect to the appropriate port configurations for the Basys 3 board, as detailed in the Basys 3 Reference Manual. https://digilent.com/reference/_media/basys3:basys3_rm.pdf

-## Video Demonstration (In Polish)
-For a comprehensive demonstration of our project's functionality, we've prepared a video in the Polish language.
-In this video, you'll see the game in action and gain insights into its features and controls.
-You can watch the video by following the link here

-.